usnistgov/5gdeploy/docs/tgcs-advanced.md

 ## Reverse Direction

-The `#R` client flag reverses the traffic direction by placing the client in the DN netns and the server in the UE netns.
+The `#R` preprocessor flag reverses the traffic direction by placing the client in the DN netns and the server in the UE netns.
-This flag is translated by tgcs script and not passed to the client program.
-It must be specified before other flags that do not start with `#` symbol.

-This is supported on all [client-server traffic generators](tgcs.md) that have a separate server container per flow.
+This is supported on all [client-server traffic generators](tgcs.md) that have per-flow server containers.
 See sockperf section for an example.

 If a traffic generator natively supports reverse mode (e.g. `iperf3 -r`), it's advised to use the native feature instead.
+Using `#R` preprocessor flag may cause `iperf-stats.ts` to report incorrect traffic direction when analyzing iperf3 JSON output.

 ## Subcommands of Generated bash Script